 Having a family that has always been close to the land and the old ways has inspired my connection to the Canadian wilderness, way of life, work as a wild crafter & product formulator.

-Dionne Jennings has a mission as a Community Herbalist: connecting plants & people.
+Dionne Jennings (she/her) has a mission as a Community Herbalist: connecting plants & people.

 She enjoys combining her passion for herbalism with her writing and communication skills on behalf of inspiring and “growing” future herbalists as the Communications Manager with Wild Rose College of Herbal Medicine, where she oversees the social media, marketing and outreach team and represents the College at herbal events near and far.

 Integrative Herbalist / Holistic & Jyoti Therapist

 Chad is a Herbalist and Holistic Therapist, Meditation Teacher, Writer, Mentor, and Nature Guide.